 Left and Right Editor buttons - Switch the editor window to the previous or next script that is not already open in an editor.

 Up and Down Script buttons - Shift a script in the list of scripts; i.e., swap it with the previous or next numbered script.
 'Up' and 'down' here refer to the vertical position of scripts in the menu and toolbar.
 The window will stay with the current script and change its number.
-If the adjacent script is also open in a editor, both windows will change.
+If the adjacent script is also open in an editor, both windows will change.
 These buttons can be disabled unless in Administrator mode with the property 'ShiftScriptOnlyInAdmin'.

 Completions and Auto-indenting - Below these buttons is a line of text that starts out with a reminder that you can use Tab or ` (the back-tick character) to automatically complete a command name (the first word on a line) as well as convert it to a standard mixed-case form.
 Tab may not work on non-US keyboards, but ` always will.
 When you start editing in a window, this line will list up to 10 possible completions of the current text as you type a command.
 Only a few will show up at the default window size; make the window wider to see more completions.

-Another consequence of typing Tab or ` anywhere on the line is that the editor will set the indentation of the current line based on the indentation of the previous line, whether the previous line starts a block (i.e., with If, Else, Elseif, Loop, or Function), and whether the current line ends such a block, and whether it is a continuation line.
-The amount of additional space in a block can be controlled with the Set Indent Size command in the Scipt menu.
+Another consequence of typing Tab or ` anywhere on the line is that the editor will set the indentation of the current line based on the indentation of the previous line, whether the previous line starts a block (i.e., with If, Else, Elseif, Loop, or Function), whether the current line ends such a block, and whether it is a continuation line.
+The amount of additional space in a block or for continuation lines can be controlled with the Set Indent Size command in the Script menu.

 The buttons below the text area perform the following functions:

-Run button - will save the script in program memory and run it.
+Run - will save the script in program memory and run it.
 Pressing Ctrl-Enter within the editing window will also run the script.

-Cancel button - will close the window without saving the most recent changes in program memory.
+Cancel - will close the window without saving the most recent changes in program memory.

-OK button - will save the script in program memory and close the window.
+OK - will save the script in program memory and close the window.

-Save As button- will allow you to save this script to a different file via the Save As dialog box.
+Save As - will allow you to save this script to a different file via the Save As dialog box.